InnerversePortmanteau/Wrongness-Portfolio-Knowledge-Acceleration-System/docs/ARCHITECTURE.md

 - **Global State Management**: If the application grows in complexity and prop drilling becomes cumbersome (e.g., passing props through 3+ levels), we will evaluate introducing a lightweight global state manager like Zustand or React's Context API with reducers.
 - **Routing**: For features like a dedicated "Artifact Details" page, we will introduce a client-side router like React Router.
 - **Data Analysis Module**: To support the "Data-Driven PKM" concept, a future module may be added to handle the import, parsing, and mapping of external datasets.
 This would likely live in a new `src/services` or `src/lib` directory to keep it separate from the core UI.

+## 4. Environment & Configuration

+- **Environment Variables**: The project uses Vite's environment variable handling.
+All configuration variables intended for client-side use must be prefixed with `VITE_`.
+- **Secrets Management**: A `.env.example` file is provided as a template.
+Developers must create a local `.env` file for their configuration.
+The `.gitignore` file prevents any `.env` files from being committed to the repository, ensuring that secrets are not exposed.